simonaertssen/MIT-6.172-Performance-Engineering-of-Software-Systems/Week 4 Multicore programming/README.md

 Using the parallel version we simply go down to:

-    real    0m1.392s
+    real    0m1.242s
-    user    0m2.689s
+    user    0m2.427s
-    sys     0m0.140s
+    sys     0m0.093s

 That is a small speedup!
 The `private` directive declares data to have a separate copy in the memory of each thread.
 The `num_threads` directive sets the number of threads to be used for that parallel section.
 The `schedule` directive is a specification of how iterations of associated loops are divided into contiguous non-empty subsets.
+We need a `dynamic` schedule to balance the load of each computation, as the triangular index space is not easily divisible by the number of processors.

 ---
 ## Homework